MostafaRamzySayedAhmed/KubernetesDeploymentManager/README.md

 # KubernetesDeploymentManager
-It's a Simple Golang Script That Automates The Deployment of an Application to a Kubernetes Cluster.
+It's a Simple Golang Script That Automates The Deployment of an Application to a Kubernetes Cluster